Online Adversarial Knowledge Distillation for Graph Neural Networks: Experiment

 \subsection{Transductive node classification on citation datasets}

 We firstly evaluate our model by transductive node classification task on three citation datasets: Cora, Pubmed and Citeceer.
 In these datasets, nodes represent the publications and edges represent citations between them.
 The Cora dataset contains 2708 nodes, 5429 edges, 1433 features and seven possible classes.
 The Pubmed dataset has 19717 nodes, 44338 edges, 500 features and three possible classes.
 The Citeceer dataset contains 3327 nodes, 4732 edges, 3703 edges and six possible classes.
-Following the same experimental settings of existing methods \cite{yang2016revisiting}, 20 nodes per class are selected for training, 500 nodes are for validation and 1000 nodes are for testing.
+Following the same experimental settings of existing methods \citep{yang2016revisiting}, 20 nodes per class are selected for training, 500 nodes are for validation and 1000 nodes are for testing.
+The nodes in all of these datasets have only one label, so we use Top-1 Accuracy as the evaluation metric.
 In the transductive training setting, the model can access all nodes on the whole graph.

 We compare the performance of vanilla GNNs and the corresponding OAD variants, denoted as ``a specific model + OAD''.
 Each student GNN with the OAD framework has the same network architecture as its corresponding vanilla GNN.
+The results of OAD are the average performance of the student models in the group.
+The results of '' A specific model + KD '' are obtained as follows: we firstly pre-train a strong enough teacher model as save its parameters.
+Then, we use this teacher model the supervise the training of a small-size student model, along with the supervision of ground truth label.

 We also include the performance of a GNN ensemble with the same group size and network architecture as OAD framework.
+All the hyperparameters settings of "Ensemble" are same as "single GNN" except different group size.
 Note that at inference phase, \textit{an ensemble model averages all the students' predictions while the output of proposed OAD method is the prediction of single student GNN.}